Nikkal: Mythology

-Ḫrḫb initially proposes other prospective brides to Yarikh in place of Nikkal, Baal's daughter Pidray and Attar's daughter ybrdmy, leading some researchers to propose he is simply the matchmaker, rather than Nikkal's father.
+Nikkal appears in an Ugaritic text (CAT 1.24) describing the circumstances of her marriage to the moon god, Yarikh.
+It is assumed that the myth is either a translation of a Hurrian text, or at least an adaptation of motifs pertaining to Nikkal and Kušuḫ in Hurrian mythology.
+A possible indication that the text's forerunners originated outside Ugarit is also the presence of a reference to Dagan of Tuttul in it.
+Through the text, Nikkal is referred to as glmt, "young woman."
+Based on the use of the term in other Ugaritic texts, especially the Epic of king Kirta, it is assumed that it can designate a bride.
+Yarikh wants to marry Nikkal, but Ḫrḫb initially proposes other prospective brides to him instead, Baal's daughter Pidray and Attar's daughter ybrdmy, which lead some researchers to propose he is simply the matchmaker, rather than Nikkal's father as often assumed.
 Yarikh shows no interest in either of these goddesses.
 After showing he is willing to offer a large amount of silver, gold and lapis lazuli and promising that he is capable of siring a child he secures a permission to marry Nikkal.
 He states that he will "make her fields vineyards, fields of her love orchards," which is both a figurative and metaphorical reference to the marriage being fruitful according to Steve A. Wiggins.
 It has been proposed that a poorly preserved section of the text describes a sexual encounter between Nikkal and Yarikh, but this remains uncertain.